-or more than 130 years, Cooper University

-Hospital has been a valuable and highly

-respected South Jersey institution.
-We've

-built a reputation as one of the most trusted

-health systems in the region, handling more

-than 1.4 million outpatient visits annually.
+or more than 130 years, Cooper University Hospital has been a valuable and highly respected South Jersey institution.
+We've built a reputation as one of the most trusted health systems in the region with nearly two million patient visits annually.